 Self-exclusion from gambling venues or activities

-By law, venues are required to assist any person requesting a self-exclusion.
-Once in effect, self-exclusion remains in force for up to 5 years, but you have a cooling-off period of 24 hours.
+Once in effect, self-exclusions remain in force for up to 5 years, but you have a 24-hour cooling-off period.

-A nominated person at the venue (usually known as the customer liaison officer) should explain the exclusion process to you.
-They are required to provide you with the self-exclusion forms and the contact details of your local Gambling Help service.
+If you ask for self-exclusion at a gaming venue, a nominated person (usually known as the customer liaison officer) will explain the exclusion process to you.
+They are required to provide you with the self-exclusion forms and the contact details of your local Gambling Help Queensland service.

-Gambling venues are required to maintain a register of excluded persons that is only available to staff who are required to be informed of exclusions (e.g. gaming room staff).
-Venues must otherwise keep your information confidential and should ensure your individual circumstances are always respected.
+Gambling venues must maintain a register of excluded persons.
+This register is only available to the staff who need to know about exclusions (e.g. gaming room staff).
+Venues must otherwise keep your information confidential and ensure your individual circumstances are always respected.

 Read the video transcript.